ParthS007/ParthS007/README.md

 - Always exploring new ideas, from privacy-preserving ML to distributed infrastructure.

 > I care about building things that last and learning along the way.

+If you’re building something around AI/ML or data systems and want to chat, feel free to reach out!